pixelatto/PixelattoWeb2020/_posts/2022-10-05-why-should-I-get-tabletop-creator.md

 We want to talk to you about Tabletop Creator.

-First of all, let's put ourselves in context: all we are passionate about board games, we have fun playing them and we are people creative and full of ideas.
+First of all, let’s put ourselves in context: we are all passionate about board games, we have fun playing them and we are creative and full of ideas.

-At some point, while playing your favorite game, we find a reflection inside ourselfes: "I really would love to **create my own board game**.
-I have such a good idea but… How should I startit?
+At some point, while playing your favorite game, we find a reflection inside ourselves: “I really would love to **create my own board game**.
+I have such a good idea but… How should I start?
 How can I **create that board game**?"

-That is a g﻿reat question!
+That is a great question!
 And that is why we ended creating Orbtale at the same time we developed an application for making our life easier: **[Tabletop Creator](https://pixelatto.com/store/tabletop-creator/)**.

-L﻿et's have a look to it!
+Let's have a look at it!

 <hr>